jbetancur/react-data-table-component/README.md

 ### 1.13.1.
 Passing non-primitive props (objects, arrays and functions)

 While RDT has internal optimizations to try and prevent re-renders on deeper internal components, it's up to you to make sure that you understand how React manages rendering when props/state change as well as how JavaScript determines equality for non-primitives.
-As a general rule, or if you are experiencing performance issues you should ensure that any non-primitive property that's passed into RDT is not re-created on every render cycyle.
-This is even more important when you have larger data sets or you are passing complex components and columns to `DataTable`.
+As a general rule, or if you are experiencing performance issues you should ensure that any non-primitive props passed into RDT are not re-created on every render cycyle.
+This is ever important when you have larger data sets or you are passing complex components and columns to `DataTable`.

 #### 1.13.1.1.
 Optimizing Class Components

 You can typically achieve this by moving props such as objects, arrays, functions or other React components that you pass to RDT outside of the `render` method.
-Additionally, RDT provides you with a `memoize` helper for cases where you are using a function to generate those values.
+For cases where you need to memoize [memoize-one](https://github.com/alexreardon/memoize-one) is a great library.

 ##### 1.13.1.1.1.
 Examples of Optimizations